Deportable Crime Guide

 - Permanent residents, green card holders and other visa holders who have lived legally in the US for decades and own homes or well established businesses

-- International students and scholars in the US on student and exchange visas
+- International F1 visa students and J1 exchange visa scholars in the US

-- Illegal immigrants who entered the US illegally or who have stayed past their visa expiration
+- Illegal immigrants who entered the US illegally or stayed past their visa expiration

 - Refugees that have been granted asylum